lucabindini/bidimensional-face-morph/README.md

 ## Usage

-Create two folders called:
+Run the `main.py` file.
+This will create and populate the following output directories:
-- `landmarks_2d` where the images with the 2D landmarks will be saved
+- `landmarks_2d` where the images with the 2D landmarks will be saved;
 - `deformation_heatmaps` where your heatmaps for the face deformation will end up.

-Run the `main.py` file.